Restream/reindexer-py/README.md

 def close() -> None
 ```

-Closes an API instance with Reindexer resources freeing
+Closes the API instance and frees Reindexer resources

 #### Raises:
     ConnectionError: Raises with an error message when Reindexer instance is not initialized yet